30 Interesting Facts About Trinidad and Tobago

 7. Additionally, black represents unity, strength, and purpose; white represents the sea between the country’s two main islands as well as the equality of the people and the purity of their aspirations; red represents the energy and warmth of the sun, the vitality of the people and nation, as well as the friendliness and courage of the inhabitants.

-8. The islands saw widespread slavery from the 16th to 19th century the with enslaved West Africans brought in to supplement the labour forces working on the plantations which included sugar, tobacco, cotton and cocoa.
+8. The islands saw widespread slavery from the 16th to 19th century with enslaved West Africans brought in to supplement the labor forces working on the plantations, which included sugar, tobacco, cotton and cocoa.

-9. Trinidad and Tobago is home to one of the world’s hottest chilli peppers.
-In 2012, the Moruga Scorpion, with a heat rating of 1.2 million Scoville heat units (SHUs), was named the world’s hottest chilli according to New Mexico State University’s Chile Pepper Institute.
-However, in 2017, it was succeeded by the Carolina Reaper chilli.
+9. Trinidad and Tobago is home to one of the world’s hottest chili peppers.
+In 2012, the Moruga Scorpion, with a heat rating of 1.2 million Scoville heat units (SHUs), was named the world’s hottest chili, according to New Mexico State University’s Chile Pepper Institute.
+However, in 2017, it was succeeded by the Carolina Reaper chili.

 The Moruga Scorpion chilli